Wedding Photography at Southwark Register Office

 The Bride's Arrival

-Usually, the bride arrives last with her bridal party so that the groom and guests don't see her.
-Your photographer needs to photograph her arrival, so I keep a keen eye on events in the forecourt outside.
-Sometimes there's time for group portraits of the bride with her father or bridesmaids on the steps.
 A nice shot is to get her entering through the main door.
-It all helps tell the day's story, which is particularly important during a short day wedding—the more diverse the range of photo opportunities, the better.
-Once inside the venue, she goes for her interview whilst the guests are shown into the Garden Room.
-If applicable, the bride (and father/bridesmaids) enters to the couple's choice of non-religious music.
+It all helps tell the day's story, which is particularly important during a short-day wedding—the more diverse the range of photo opportunities, the better.
+Once inside the venue, she goes for her interview while the guests are shown into the Garden Room.
+If applicable, the bride (and father/bridesmaids) enters the couple's choice of non-religious music.

 Bride Rosalyn couldn't hide her joy and giggled up the Garden Room's short aisle.